 Hydraulic Connection Category Classification Pumping Schedule Management Approach Other Where the take is not classified as having a direct hydraulic connection and the calculated surface water depletion effect is less than 40 percent of the abstraction rate determined by the pumping schedule.
 Abstraction rate equivalent to the seasonal volume divided by the nominal duration of the pumping season.
-Duration of abstraction based on nominal duration of pumping, up to a maximum of 150 days.
-The calculated surface water depletion effect is not included in the surface water allocation regime set in H.4 Environmental flows and levels.
-The take is not subject to surface water minimum flows and water levels.
+Duration of abstraction based on nominal duration of pumping, up to a maximum of 150 days. in the surface water allocation regime set in H.4 Environmental flows and levels.
+The take is not subject to surface water minimum flows and